isso-comments/isso/docs/docs/extras/advanced-migration.rst

 Advanced Migration
 ==================

-In quickstart we saw you can import comments from Disqs or WordPress.
+In quickstart we saw you can import comments from Disqus or WordPress.
 But there are a many other comments system and you could be using one of them.

 Isso provides a way to import such comments, however it's up to you to :